candidtim/candidtim.github.io/_posts/2017-08-11-write-vim-plugin-in-python.md

 the initialization code again: won't change `sys.path` again, won't import python modules or execute mode-level code.
 Having said that, you don't have any code at module level except for declarations, do you?

-## Provide documentation

-TODO: how to document?

-## Publish a plugin

-TODO: publish to GitHub

-## TODO: ?

- - testing with vim and not (split code, unittest without vim module)
- - not relaunching vim? (re-source ~/.vimrc ?)

 ## That's it!

-You can find final source code in this sample repository.
-TODO: add link.
-Certainly check out `:help python` which contanins a lot of important details.
+Check out `:help python` which contanins a lot of important details.

 If you know of other important tricks, or have a good advice - please, leave a comment below.
 I'm very interested in further improvments of my Vim plugin development workflow and implementation.